Akhund Darweza

-Akhund Darweza Baba (1533 - 1638) was a Qurayshite and a direct (32nd) descendant of third caliph of Islam Uthman ibn-Affan.
+Akhund Darweza Baba (1533 - 1638) was a Tajik, and a descendant of third caliph of Islam Uthman ibn-Affan.
 His descendants are known in Pakistan as Usmani Akhund Khel Maigaan tribe.
 He was a Sufi and Islamic scholar and one of the disciples of Sayyid Ali Tirmizi.

 Darweza's mother Abida Faqir Qarari was the great-grand-daughter of Sultan Qiran Gibari, a Sultan of Swat belonging to Swat tribe.

 Early life and education

 Darweza was born in 1533 to Shaikh Gadai somewhere in Buner District.
 He had a zeal for religion since childhood.
 He failed to get a proper education but later he went to make up for his shortcomings and learn Sufism from a few religious scholars like Syed Mesar Ahmad, Mullah Zangi and Mullah Sanjar.
 He also traveled to Hindustan for knowledge.
 Akhund met Sayyid Ali Tirmizi (Pir Baba) between 1552 and 1554 through his teacher Mullah Sanjar.
 Then took the oath of allegiance and received training of Sufism and later became Pir Baba’s caliph.